SuperheroesValley/SuperHeroesWiki/content/preparation/behavioral.md

       - I've created a ML model to detectig imperfection in the Quantum Measurement of the telescope and Published a paper
       - Using Python, Fortran and Tensorflow
   - A the moment:
-      - I organize competitive programming events at my university, such as Google Hash code, and Summer Camp for high school students.
+      - I organize competitive programming events at my university, such as Google Hash code, and Coding Summer Camp week for high school students.
       - I'm a tutor for Calulus 1 course
   - Also, outside of work/school:
       - Play chess competitions, ELO 3115
       - Working on some Crypto personal projects
+      - Read last computer science trends to be always up to date
   - I'm currently looking for: an Internship in ML